matuteiglesias/journal/content/Dev/2025-07-10_Diagnosed_and_resolved_Steam_and_Proton_issues_on_.md

 - Fixed 'SyntaxError: Invalid file magic number' in Protontricks by regenerating the 'appinfo.vdf' file.

 ### Achievements
-Successfully diagnosed and resolved multiple issues related to Steam and Proton on Linux, improving gaming performance and compatibility across several games.
+Successfully diagnosed and resolved multiple issues related to Steam and Proton on [[Linux]], improving gaming performance and compatibility across several games.

 ### Pending Tasks
 - Monitor the performance of games post-fix to ensure stability and identify any further issues that may arise.